sparkflows/sparkflows-docs/docs/aws/glue-integration/aws-connection.rst

 Fire Insights ec2 instance can communicate with AWS Glue using a Network connection.

-Below are the steps for creating the AWS Glue Network Connection with the EC2 machine on which Sparkflows has been installed.
+Below are the steps for creating the AWS Glue Network Connection with the EC2 machine on which Fire Insights has been installed.

 Pre-requisite
 --------